StereoKit/StereoKit-Docs/docs/preview/Pages/StereoKit/Sound/UnreadSamples.md

 ## Description
 This is the maximum number of samples in the sound that are currently available for reading via ReadSamples!
 ReadSamples will reduce this number by the amount of samples read.
+Playback doesn't consume samples - playing voices each keep their own cursor, see SoundInst.Cursor.

 This is only really valid for Stream sounds, all other sound types will just return 0.